Update – January 8, 2020: Google changed Canned Responses to Templates. This was edited to reflect that change.

 Below are some instructions on how to make multiple signatures.

 Step 1 – Create the Canned Responses or Templates

 Open up an email and delete anything in the email.
 You may have a signature file that you set up in your general settings.
 If you do, delete it before you create your canned response.
 You are deleting it inside the email, not in your general settings.
 That signature file would be the one you typically use.
 The signatures you are creating as canned responses or templates are the ones you would use when you are emailing information to a specific audience.

 Step 2 – Name the Canned Response or Template.

 Step 3 – Repeat as Needed

-You will now need to repeat these steps until you have all the canned responses you need.
+You will now need to repeat these steps until you have all the canned responses or templates you need.
 This can be done at any time.

 Step 4- Insert Signature File

 Open up an email, and if you have a signature file that is set up in your settings, delete it.

 Then follow these steps.